harvardartmuseums/api-docs/object.md

 `height` - is the height of the image in pixels
 `idsid` - is the unique numeric identifier for the image in the Harvard Digital Repository
 `iiifbaseuri` - is the root of the address for accessing the image through our [IIIF image delivery service](https://github.com/harvardartmuseums/api-docs#iiif)
-`imageid` - is the numeric unique identifier for the image which can be used to construct a URI to dereference each image
-`publiccaption` - is a descriptive note about the content of the media often listing information about the view (recto, verso, profile, 3/4 view)
+`imageid` - is the numeric unique identifier for the image which can be used to construct a URI to dereference it `publiccaption` - is a descriptive note about the content of the media often listing information about the view (recto, verso, profile, 3/4 view)
 `renditionnumber` - is the unique name for the image; this often takes the form of a prefix + serial number; the prefix can provide hints as to when, why, and how we made the image
 `width` - is the width of the image in pixels